The £146million losses Man Utd have made on sales under Ed Woodward

 Despite making an excellent start to his Old Trafford career, he fell out of favour under Louis van Gaal after struggling with off-field matters.

-The winger was allowed to leave the club for a substantial loss after just a year in England, joining Ligue 1 side PSG in a £44.3million deal.
+The Argentina international was allowed to leave the club for a substantial loss after just a year in England, joining Ligue 1 side PSG in a £44.3million deal.

 After impressing in the Premier League with Southampton, Schneiderlin completed a £25million move to United in 2015.